Ilya-Meer/Ilya-Meer/content/blog/building-an-inline-comment-parser/index.md

 Note, this map function is not the regular JavaScript `map`, but rather a [function](https://github.com/francisrstokes/arcsecond/blob/67efddd3e11734e0c0544e6ad41cbf362fef1027/index.mjs#L79) that takes the result of applying the parser, and returns another parser whose state has been modified by the callback we give it.

-If we wanted to parse different kinds of identifier declarations, like functions, we could write separate parsers for them, and then simply combine them using `choice`.
+Also note, if we wanted to parse different kinds of identifier declarations, like function declarations, we could write separate parsers for them, and then simply combine them using `choice`.

+But where to look for the identifier?

-Since we know the line number of the last inline comment we parsed in a given sequence, we just need to check the next line number in the file to see if it contains a declaration.
+Well, since we know the line number of the last inline comment we parsed in a given sequence, we just need to check the next line number in the file to see if it contains a declaration.
 If it does, we'll extract it, if not, we'll do nothing.
 Our function will take the comment object and the `lines` array of lines in the file.

 ```js
 const getIdentifierInfo = (comment, fileLines) => {